sampocs/dialed/README.md

 - Par 1 holes: 2.5, 3, or 3.5 feet (putter only)
 - Par 2 holes: 4 to 7.5 feet in 0.5-foot increments (putter only)
 - Par 3 holes: 10 feet (start with a wedge)

+It's recommended to use a practice green with distance markings like the Perfect Putting mat for more accurate distance setups.
+Otherwise, you can simply eyeball the distances.

 Indoor rules: